dotnet/tye/CONTRIBUTING.md

 We know that there's a lot of diversity in how people work, think, and organize projects.
 We'd love to know if tye is a good fit for the way that you do your best work.

-If we don't have follow up discussions or questions, we'll probably close your issue with a simple "Thanks!", and link it to some other issues that we're tracking.
+If we don't have follow up discussions or questions, we'll probably close your issue with a simple "Thanks!" and link it to some other issues that we're tracking.
 Getting feedback in the form of issues is helpful to the team, regardless of whether its negative or positive.

 ---

 Or if there's a top if you want to discuss, create a [discussion issue](https://github.com/dotnet/tye/issues/new?template=discussion.md).

-Feel free to create discussion issues if there's something you want ask about.
+Feel free to create discussion issues if there's something you want to ask about.
 We may close your issue if there's an easy answer, or we may leave it open so that others are encouraged to comment and share their point of view.

 ## Bugs and feature requests?